SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-08-vigilante-madness.md

 receptionists, ride-share drivers, &hellip;).
 There are even bounties offered for tips leading to successful prosecutions.
 This apparently monkey-wrenches federal review, since there is no visible state official to sue.
-The Supreme Court refused to review it on those grounds, saying it had to be enforeced and the victim had to appeal/sue before they could do anything.
+The Supreme Court refused to review it on those grounds, saying it had to be enforced and the victim had to appeal/sue before they could do anything.
 (And given the extreme conservative bias of the current Court, the result there would be doubtful anyway.)